NSLS-II/PyXRF/doc/data_input.rst

 * Define working directory by selecting "Working Directory" button, shown in figure 1.

-* Load h5 fine by clicking "Load Data File" button as shown in figure 1.
+* After selecting working directory, you can load h5 file by clicking "Load Data File" button as shown in figure 1.
 This is an example data from HXN beam line at NSLS II.
-(Currently we only support h5 file.)
+(Currently we mainly support h5 file.)

 .. image:: /_static/define_h5file.jpg
 Figure 1.
 Load h5 file into pyxrf

 * Once the data is loaded, you can see the name of the data set, scan2D_19568_sum, which is just next to blue label "which channel data for fitting" as shown in figure 2.
-  This is the summed data from three vortex detectors.
+  This is the pixel summed data from three vortex detectors.

 .. image:: /_static/select_data_plot.png
 Figure 2.
 Select which data set to work on